 THIS IS NOT TRUE.
-The place where a person resides or is temporarily living does not determine whether they are capable or incapable in respect to some or all decisions they are making.
-Just because a person has consented to move to a long-term care home and requires a variety of care services and treatments, there is no automatic implied consent to the treatment.
-Proper informed consent to the treatments delivered to that person in the long-term care home must be obtained from the resident, if he or she is mentally capable for this purpose, or from the proper SDM if the resident is not mentally capable.
-Even if a person has been treated as though he was incapable in a long-term care home and then that same person becomes a patient at a hospital, it is up to the health practitioner providing that person with treatment at the hospital to reach her or his own opinion as to whether that person is capable or not.
+The place where a person resides or is living temporarily does not determine whether they are capable or incapable in respect to some or all decisions they are making.
+The test of capacity applies to all situations wherever the person lives or is receiving treatment.
+Just because a person has consented to move to a long-term care facility and requires a variety of care services and treatments, there is no automatic implied consent to the treatment.
+Proper informed consent to the treatments delivered to that person in the long-term care facility must be obtained from the resident, if he or she is mentally capable for this purpose, or from the proper substitute decision maker if the resident is not mentally capable.
+Even if a person has been treated as though he was incapable in a long-term care facility and then that same person becomes a patient at a hospital, it is up to the health practitioner providing that person with treatment at the hospital to reach her or his own opinion as to whether that person is capable or not.

-Although section 12 of the HCCA says a health practitioner is entitled to presume that consent to a treatment includes consent to the continuation of the same treatment in a different setting, if there is no significant change in the expected benefits, material risks or material side effects of the treatment as a result of the change of the setting in which it is administered, this does not mean that the health practitioner providing treatment in the new setting (i.e. the hospital) may not conclude that the person is now capable, although previously determined to be incapable.
+Although under s.
+12 of the HCCA, a health practitioner is entitled to presume that consent to a treatment includes consent to the continuation of the same treatment in a different setting, if there is no significant change in the expected benefits, material risks or material side effects of the treatment as a result of the change of the setting in which it is administered, this does not mean that the health practitioner providing treatment in the new setting (i.e. the hospital) may not conclude that the person is now capable, although previously determined to be incapable.

 Section 16 of the HCCA is clear that if, after consent to a treatment is given or refused on a person's behalf in accordance with the HCCA, and the health practitioner is of the opinion that the person is now capable with respect to the same treatment, the person's own decision to give or refuse consent to the treatment governs.
-Therefore, even if consent was previously given by a SDM, if the health practitioner believes that the person is now capable, the health practitioner should turn to the person for the consent or refusal of consent to treatment when the treatment is delivered.
+Therefore, even if a consent was previously given by a substitute decision maker, if the health practitioner believes that the person is now capable, the health practitioner should turn to the patient for the consent or refusal of consent to treatment when the treatment is delivered.

-7. The presumption of capacity in the HCCA means that if a person does not object to the treatment (or admission to a care facility or consent to a personal assistance service), then he or she is capable in respect to that particular decision.
+7. The presumption of capacity in the HCCA means that if a patient does not object to the treatment (or other decision to be made), then he or she is capable in respect to that particular decision.

 THIS IS NOT TRUE.
-The presumption of capacity means that a person is presumed to be mentally capable with respect to treatment, admission to a care facility, and personal assistance services (HCCA, s.4(2)).
-This presumption is intended to give the benefit of the doubt to the individual, to respect an individual's right to control his or her own life and to honour that person's power over decisions that are being made with respect to his or her own person.
+The presumption of capacity means that a person is presumed to be mentally capable with respect to treatment, admission to a care facility, and personal assistance services.
+This presumption is intended to give the benefit of the doubt to the patient or resident, to respect an individual's right to control his or her own life and to honour that person's power over decisions that are being made with respect to his or her own person.

 What does it mean to be "mentally capable"?
-"Capacity" under section 4 of the HCCA means that the person "is able to understand the information that is relevant to making a decision about the treatment, admission, or personal assistance services, as the case may be, and is able to appreciate the reasonably foreseeable consequences of a decision or lack of decision".
+"Capacity" under s.
+4 of the HCCA means that the person "is able to understand the information that is relevant to making a decision about the treatment, admission, or personal assistance services, as the case may be, and is able to appreciate the reasonably foreseeable consequences of a decision or lack of decision".